 The shopping opportunities that usually appeal to the leisure traveler are often the local boutiques and businesses with limited hours.
 Drive-through travelers that plan to overnight are often not in town during regular business hours, but those retailers would likely appeal to them as well.

 So, identify five to seven local retailers in your destination’s central business district (the area of town you want all visitors to visit).
 Network with these retailers to develop and curate a schedule so at least one of your signature retailers is open in your retail district until 9:00PM each night of the week.
 Encourage them all to “dress” and light their front windows.
 Then work with your local accommodations providers (likely properties close to the main travel routes through or around your destination) to send drive-through visitors to this district.
 Once this drive-though visitor is exposed to all the opportunities to consume in your “cute” town, they are more likely to re-visit.
 Don’t forget your big-box stores which generally have longer and more regular hours as they may also encourage drive-through visitors to shop, which then generates more local tax dollars.

 Often times, if someone is driving through, they are also going to be coming back through.
 Are you reaching out to every visitor with a “here’s all you can do the next time you are in town” message?
 A list of 5 to 10 (of your most compelling) reasons to visit your destination is an invitation to come back again.

 Create ambassadors for your city

-If you have other ideas about how to leverage drive-through visitors, we would be interested to hear your thoughts.
-Email us or leave a comment below.
+Email us if you have other ideas about how to leverage drive-through visitors, we would be interested to hear your thoughts.